steptools/NC.js/README.md

   ------------------------------------------------------------------------------
   4. Install Glyphicons (Semi-Optional)

-  If you choose to skip this step, then the application will be missing most icons/buttons.
+  If you choose to skip this step, then the application will be missing some icons/buttons.

   ```
   > cd src/client